Zebra murders: Trial

 In opening remarks by the prosecution, District Attorney Robert Podesta stated police have the .32 caliber pistol that was used in 5 of the 20 murders and assaults.
 He also revealed they have a wedding ring taken from Quita Hague.
 Harris, who was granted immunity, describing the machete slaying of Quita Hague, said "Larry grabbed the woman by her hair and took a machete knife and took her 20 feet from the van.
 He raised it over his head and sliced down on her neck.
 He kept chopping, chopping."
 He continued, "He came over to where I was standing and said, 'You should have seen the blood gush out of that devil's neck.'"
 He then described Cooks attack on Quita's husband.
 Harris also testified that he rode for several hours with the defendants on the night in January that four persons were killed and one was wounded.
 When questioned about the letters he wrote to defense attorney White, Harris said he "just made up" the story because of pressures on his wife and anger towards the district attorney's office.
 Michael Armstrong, 23, testified under immunity that he sold the gun that killed and wounded several victims in 1974 to Thomas Manney, manager of the Black Self-Help center and former suspect in the Zebra killings.
 A month into the trial, a 12-year-old girl identified Cooks in court, as the man who tried to abduct her at gunpoint on October 20, 1973.
 Her testimony coincided with Harris', who described how he, Cooks, and two other men, attempted to abduct three children before abducting the Hagues.
 Also heard in the trial was Cooks' confession to the Frances Rose shooting.
 Linda Story, who survived with a bullet lodged in her spine, testified about the attack on her and fellow cadet Tom Rainwater.

-After twelve months, 212 days in court, and testimony from 181 witnesses, jury deliberations would begin.
+After twelve months, 212 days in court, and testimony from 181 witnesses, jury deliberations began.
 Just three days later, all four defendants were found guilty.
 Green laughed out loud as jurors were polled; Cooks also laughed after conferring with his attorney.
 Moore and Simon showed no emotion.